Direction du développement et de la coopération DDC

 SDP is structured into four intervention areas by

-Cross-cutting themes such as Gender Equality and Social Inclusion (GESI), Conflict-Sensitive Project Management (CSPM), Disaster Risk Reduction (DRR), Environmental Protection and Good Governance are mainstreamed into all interventions.INTERVENTION AREA 1: TVET School Development
+Cross-cutting themes such as Gender Equality and Social Inclusion (GESI), Conflict-Sensitive Project Management (CSPM), Environmental Protection, and Good Governance are mainstreamed into all interventions.

-SDP plays a role as a facilitator to support the TVET school development processes by offering technical assistance and (co-) financing of equipment and tools.
-A continuous policy dialogue with the governing bodies (MoLVT and NEA) will be held to feed the lessons learned, challenges, and successes into the national system.INTERVENTION AREA 2: TVET Innovation Lab
+SDP plays a role as a facilitator to support TVET school development processes by offering technical assistance and (co-) financing of equipment and tools.
+Continuous policy dialogue with the governing bodies (MoLVT and NEA) is fostered to feed the lessons learned, feedback on challenges, and successes into the national system.

-SDP supports the TVET Innovation Lab to analyse the labour markets needs and constraints, create innovative solutions to enhance training and employment opportunities for unemployed and underemployed youth, pilot the Innovations, disseminate learnings and institutionalise successful approaches.INTERVENTION AREA 3: Training for Disadvantaged Youth
+The TVET Innovation Lab offers a platform to analyse the labour market needs and constraints, create innovative solutions to enhance training and employment opportunities for unemployed and underemployed youth, pilot innovations, disseminate learning and institutionalise successful approaches of TVET.

 INTERVENTION AREA 4: Hospitality Kampuchea (HoKa)

 HoKa is based on a demand-led and industry-based training model.
 Low-skilled workers of the hospitality sector are eligible to participate in a hands-on training which offers then the theoretical background, practical and professional upskilling opportunities and a nationally recognized certification.

 Owners and managers and the supervisory staff of hotels, guesthouses, resorts, restaurants, and cafes in the need of upgrading their in-house training processes provide input to the contents of the curricula and participate in the upskilling courses offered by SDP.
 The (modular) courses cover technical skills, training didactics and methodology, and hospitality management.